dhhyi/javascript-fullstack-temptation/pages/javascript-is-singlethreaded.md

 ![Potatoes running DOOM](./potatoes-running-doom.jpg)

 <!--
-D: you might as well run your server on a calculator supplied by potatoes.
+🟥 you might as well run your server on a calculator supplied by potatoes.

+*laughter*

-D: When Dahl presented Node.js, he was really motivated about the event loop. [click] -->
+🟥 When Dahl presented Node.js, he was really motivated about the event loop.

+🟥 [click] -> next slide
+-->

 ---